patrickbucher/docs/weinberg/how-software-is-built.md

 A negative feedback loop is _not_ desirable, because stability is _not always_ desirable (e.g. when changing the pattern of an organization).
 Here, positive feedback loops have to be established.

+## Steering Software

+In pattern 2, a plan is the sum of its steps:

+> It's possible to make a project plan and follow it exactly.

+In pattern 3, a plan gives orientation on where a projects stands:

+> Plans are rough guides.
+We need steering to stay on course.

+In order to steer a project, not only meaningful measurements based on accurate effect models are needed, but also models on how interventions will affect the system under control.
+(If plans always could be followed strictly, interventions would be futile.)

+Unlike pattern 1, pattern 2 works with plans, often wrapped into methologies (i.e. the Waterfall Model), which describe an ideal series of steps.

+In classic Waterfall, there's no going back:

+1. Requirements
+2. Analysis
+3. Design
+4. Coding
+5. Testing
+6. Operations

+Modified Waterfall models have the notion of returning to an earlier stage (rather GOTOs than proper iterations):

+- requirements and analysis re-considered after design
+- design and coding re-considered after testing

+This unplanned re-considerations make estimation harder, which can cause schedule overruns.

+Sequential methods are like turn-by-turn directions that don't consider real-time circumstances (traffic jams, road works) or mistakes (taking the wrong turn, taking it too late).
+Sequential methods are based on an _ideal set of instructions_.
+It is also assumed, that mistakes can be corrected without intervention.

+Small mistakes can be corrected by individuals.
+However, bigger projects hold more potential for bigger mistakes that cannot be corrected without interventions.

+When sticking to a sequential plans, small detours are never tried; the territory around the chosen route is never explored.
+However, there might be better ways.

+Organizations tend to rely on past experience of successful projects.
+As new tools and methods are introduced, the relevance of past experiences and the intuitive understanding of feedback effects can be undermined.

+A more iterative Waterfall only has some specific places for feedback at the end of a phase.
+However, waiting for such a phase to end ("design", "coding") bears
+risks:

+- Not collecting feedback during a phase makes it impossible to detect  problems early on.
+- Re-iterating a phase after a problem has been detected causes major disturbances in the whole process, say, doing a re-design after coding has been "finished".
+Such "big" steps back are rather avoided than undertaken; the organization might go on with a flawed intermediate product to the next phase.

+This methodology can be summarized as "doing it completely right or doing it over".
+There's no notion of small deviations and according corrections.

+Instead of one global process (Waterfall), a project can be split up in smaller task cells that provide their own feedback loop (e.g. a User Story).

+> Good intervention models will help us to understand what we can't control, but
+> a faulty model may lead us to overlook a number of effective interventions.

+In Waterfall, it is assumed that every phase brings the project closer to the desired state.
+However, in any phase there might happen things that bring the project in a worse state:

+- errors are introduced in the design and code
+- project members get falsely confident
+- project members burn out, quit
+- conflicts between project members emerge; the no longer want to work together

+Such model don't account for "soft" factors, such as employees getting frustrated or sick.

+Errors introduced in the coding phase could originate in any of the (earlier) phases (wrong requirements, erroneous analysis, bad design, bad coding).
+However, they don't manifest themselves before testing.
+Likewise, frustration and tension might rise during the whole project, but the conflicts might only erupt towards the (planned) end of the project.

+Methodologies are often only product focused and don't account for other outputs ("soft" factors).

+Pattern 2 managers often would rather hide in their offices and work with plans rather than with human beings.
+The role of human action in project management is often denied.
+However, human decision points are the places where a crisis can be prevented.

+> More software projects have gone awry _because their managers didn't know how
+> to respond to lack of calender time_ than for all other causes combined.

+Loops that concern management contain decisions by people:

+> Whenever there's a human decision point in the system, it's not the event that
+> determines the next event, but someone's _reaction_ to that event.

+There are two types of laws concerning software engineering management:

+1. "natural" laws (accept them)
+2. "human decision laws" (learn to control them)

+People often mistake human decision laws for natural laws:

+- "We were late with coding, _therefore_ we had less time to test the application."
+    - _therefore_ suggests that a natural (or logic) law was followed
+    - doing less testing was actually a human decision
+- "We could not finish a proper design, but we _had to_ start coding, _because_ time for design was up."
+    - _because_ suggests that one should start implementing an unfinished design when the clock tells you so
+    - continuing with an unfinished design was a human decision

+Pay attention to words that suggest a logical succession of events, such as "had to", "because", "therefore", and ask for the _reasoning behind_ it.
+Record instances of human reasoning disguised as laws of nature.